Early Distribution Insurance

 What is insured

-• Claims from unknown dependants that fall under the provisions of of the Inheritance (Provisions or Family and Dependants) Act 1975.
+• Claims from unknown dependants that fall under the Inheritance (Provision for Family and Dependants) Act 1975.

 • Any defence costs